 The most recent insights into the Budj Bim fishing facilities concern their antiquity.
-Over the past decade, myself and students from Monash University, in collaboration with the Gunditjmara, have excavated Muldoons trap system at Lake Condah, which had been partly buried over the years by flood sediments.
+Over the past decade, I and students from Monash University, in collaboration with the Gunditjmara, have excavated Muldoons trap system at Lake Condah, which flood sediments had partly buried over the years.

 3D computer modelling by Tom Richards as part of this PhD research at Monash indicated that the Muldoons dam was used to pond water and fish.
 This pond provides the earliest available date for Gunditjmara aquaculture.